0xpr03/backuprs/README.md

 - Install [rust](https://www.rust-lang.org/tools/install)
 - Build the application via `cargo build --release`
 - The final binary is inside `target/release/`.
 You can also run `cargo run --release` to invoke it.
+- On Linux copy the binary to a secure location, and change the owners, such that it can't be modified by anyone other than root.

 ### Configuration